 She continues, “The elevator car jumped and bounced as I reached the ground floor.
 I remember thinking, ‘I am not taking that car again,’ as I exited and made note of the car number.
 I turned toward the revolving doors to the street.
 Through the plate glass windows, I saw people ducking, flaming paper raining down, and a man cowering next to a planter with a briefcase over his head.
 As I turned toward the revolving door, I noticed that so many people were jammed into it that it couldn’t turn.
 I remember looking up and seeing a huge hole in the side of the first tower.
 I heard someone say a plane had hit the building.
 We watched for a while and saw people holding on to the outside of windows way up on the building.
 Then they were just letting go, falling all that way.
 As I stood and watched, I saw a plane coming from the south and flying right toward the second tower.”

 Epstein and her coworker witnessed the jet hurdle into the second tower, as well as the building’s horrifying collapse, and ran to the safety of a nearby doorway while the cloud of dust threatened to overtake them.
 “It felt like the world was ending,” Epstein says.

 She was laid off in the nick of time

 Laura Sorokoff Gelman rode the Port Authority subway train through the World Trade Center station on her commute each morning—that was before she was laid off on Friday, September 7, 2001.
 “I would have been there if I weren’t laid off four days before.
 And as it happens, I had planned to go to the unemployment office next to the World Trade Center that morning but was waiting till after rush hour, so I never got on the train that day.”
-Next, read about the steps you can take to heal from a traumatic experience.
+Next, learn what young people ask this woman most after she survived the terrorist attack.